Moles And Chemical Formulas Report Sheet Answers

 Molar Mass: Connecting Moles to Grams

 The molar mass of a substance is the mass of one mole of that substance, expressed in grams per mole (g/mol).
 It's numerically equal to the atomic mass (for elements) or the sum of the atomic masses of all atoms in a molecule (for compounds).
-For example, the molar mass of carbon (C) is approximately 12.01 g/mol, while the molar mass of water (H₂O) is approximately 18.02 g/mol (1.01 g/mol for each hydrogen atom x 2 + 16.00 g/mol for the oxygen atom).
-Molar mass provides the critical link between the number of moles and the mass of a substance, allowing for easy conversions between them.
+Plus, for example, the molar mass of carbon (C) is approximately 12.
+01 g/mol, while the molar mass of water (H₂O) is approximately 18.02 g/mol (1.01 g/mol for each hydrogen atom x 2 + 16.00 g/mol for the oxygen atom).
+Molar mass provides the critical link between the number of moles and the mass of a substance, allowing for easy conversions between them And that's really what it comes down to..

 Calculating Moles from Mass and Vice Versa